 Christina Collins Burton

-The new director of the Learning Enhancement Center, Corrine Hinton, has brought her passion for helping to the students of the University of La Verne.
+The new director of the Academic Success Center, Corrine Hinton, has brought her passion for helping to the students of the University of La Verne.

-Hinton began working in the LEC on July 1 during placement testing.
+Hinton began working in the ASC on July 1 during placement testing.

-“I’ve been at the LEC for four months and it has been nonstop work from day one,” Hinton said.
+“I’ve been at the ASC for four months and it has been nonstop work from day one,” Hinton said.

 Hinton was born in Syracuse, N.Y., to a military family and describes herself as a “military brat” whose family moved frequently based on her father’s military assignments.Hinton lived “all over the United States,” and spent three years in Germany during elementary school.

 “I remember being escorted from school by soldiers carrying M-16’s for protection, it was that unstable,” Hinton said.